matthewdickinson/tyk-docs/tyk-docs/content/product-stack/tyk-charts/tyk-control-plane-chart.md

 ***Redis Password***

-Tje Redis password can also be provided via a secret.
+The Redis password can also be provided via a secret.
 Store the Redis password in Kubernetes secret and refer to this secret via `global.redis.passSecret.name` and `global.redis.passSecret.keyName` field, as follows:

 ```yaml
 global: